PANTOPRAZOLE+DOMPERIDONE

 Disease/Condition Glossary

-Normally a thick layer of mucous protects the stomach against its own acid secretion.
-But, in long run, it gets eroded by excessive stomach acid production leading to complications like GERD, peptic ulcer, and Zollinger Ellison syndrome.
+Acidity: Normally a thick layer of mucous protects the stomach against its own acid secretion.
+But, in the long run, it gets eroded by excessive stomach acid production, leading to complications like GERD, peptic ulcer, and Zollinger-Ellison syndrome.
 Gastroesophageal reflux disease (GERD) is a gastrointestinal disorder that occurs when stomach acid frequently flows back into the food pipe (oesophagus).
-This backflow (acid reflux) irritates the food pipe that causes heartburn.
-On the other hand, a peptic ulcer is a painful condition followed by the development of sores or ulcers in the stomach lining or duodenum (first part of the small intestine).
-Zollinger Ellison syndrome is a rare condition in which a gastrin-secreting tumour of the pancreas causes excessive acid production leading to peptic ulcers.
+This backflow (acid reflux) irritates the food pipe and causes heartburn.
+On the other hand, a peptic ulcer is a painful condition followed by the development of sores or ulcers in the stomach lining or duodenum (the first part of the small intestine).
+Zollinger-Ellison syndrome is a rare condition in which a gastrin-secreting tumour of the pancreas causes excessive acid production, leading to peptic ulcers.

 FAQs

-Domperidone works by increasing the movement of food through the stomach and the digestive tract more quickly and in this way reduces the feeling of bloating, or fullness and indigestion.
+Domperidone works by increasing the movement of food through the stomach and the digestive tract more quickly and, in this way, reduces the feeling of bloating, fullness and indigestion.
 On the other hand, it effectively blocks the action of a vomiting centre (chemoreceptor trigger zone - CTZ) located in your brain, which is responsible for inducing the feeling of nausea and vomiting.
-Pantoprazole helps in reducing the stomach acid by blocking the actions of an enzyme (H+/K+ ATPase or gastric proton pump).
-This proton pump lies in the cells of the stomach wall responsible for the release of gastric acid secretion damaging tissues in the food pipe, stomach, and duodenum.
+Pantoprazole helps in reducing stomach acid by blocking the actions of an enzyme (H+/K+ ATPase or gastric proton pump).
+This proton pump lies in the cells of the stomach wall and is responsible for the release of gastric acid secretion, damaging tissues in the food pipe, stomach, and duodenum.

 PANTOPRAZOLE+DOMPERIDONE can be safely taken as long as your doctor has prescribed it to you.

-Yes, taking PANTOPRAZOLE+DOMPERIDONE for a very long time can cause calcium depletion from the body leading to weakening of bones.
-Hence a calcium and vitamin D supplement is recommended along with PANTOPRAZOLE+DOMPERIDONE to replenish calcium depletion in the body.
+Yes, taking PANTOPRAZOLE+DOMPERIDONE for a very long time can cause calcium depletion in the body, leading to weakening of bones.
+Hence, a calcium and vitamin D supplement is recommended along with PANTOPRAZOLE+DOMPERIDONE to replenish calcium depletion in the body.

 Yes.
-PANTOPRAZOLE+DOMPERIDONE can alter certain medical tests like neuroendocrine tumours (secretin stimulation test), and urine screening tests for tetrahydrocannabinol (THC).
-So before undergoing such diagnostics test contact your doctor.
+PANTOPRAZOLE+DOMPERIDONE can alter certain medical tests, such as those for neuroendocrine tumours (secretin stimulation test) and urine screening tests for tetrahydrocannabinol (THC).
+So, before undergoing such diagnostic tests, contact your doctor.

-Prolonged intake of PANTOPRAZOLE+DOMPERIDONE may weaken your bone and lower haemoglobin level.
-Your doctor may prescribe you Vitamin B12 for enhancing haemoglobin and calcium/vitamin D/magnesium supplements for bone health.
+Prolonged intake of PANTOPRAZOLE+DOMPERIDONE may weaken your bone and lower your haemoglobin level.
+Your doctor may prescribe you Vitamin B12 to enhance haemoglobin and calcium/vitamin D/magnesium supplements for bone health.

-Combination of pantoprazole and domperidone is effective & safe.
+A combination of pantoprazole and domperidone is effective and safe.

 No, PANTOPRAZOLE+DOMPERIDONE is a prescribed drug with minimal side effects.
 Only take it if your doctor has recommended it to you for acidity.